TAIsRich/chuwa0403/ShortQuestions/hw3.md

 Throws is used at the method signature to declare an exception that might be thrown by the function while executing.

 ## 7. why do we put the Null/Runtime exception before Exception ?
+One should always catch the most specific exception first and then the most generic.
+In this specific question, NullPointerException is the subclass of Runtime Exception which is the subclass of Exception, where NullPointerException is the most specific and the Exception is the most generic.

+## 8. Why finally always be executed ?
+* Finally block is used to cleanup code, like closing a file or closing an connection;
+* It allows to print out some important information.

+## 9. What are the types of design patterns in Java ?
+* Creational design pattern: provide solutions to instantiate an object in the best possible way for specifci situations;
+* Struct